 With the growth and successful development of at least one child being a factor in this, everyone must work to achieve the best result.
 If petty arguments get in the way even at this stage, it makes court far more likely.
 A failed resolution results in a Section 60I Certificate, which lets the dispute go to court.

 You can theoretically have an informal agreement without proper documentation, and some couples can agree upon dividing their assets.
 However, either side can challenge this without documentation, which could spiral into a court case.
 A simple disagreement or a changed mind is all it would take to throw the entire arrangement into chaos.

-For this reason, we recommend you compile a substantial financial agreement with the help of a legal professional.
+For this reason, we recommend you compile a substantial financial agreement with the help of a legal professional or a family lawyer.
 This details how to divide everything and could take the form of a pre-nuptial agreement, perhaps at the start of a relationship.
 A pre-nuptial agreement can provide solid backing for couples to know what they are entitled to if the relationship comes to an end.

 It is not uncommon to create a financial agreement at the end of a relationship – these are equally valid.
 It may be tougher to negotiate at this stage, but a result that everyone can agree upon will still be just as legally binding.

 A consent order can apply to either parenting or property and is typically a way to formalise the informal agreements and negotiations.
 It is assessed and approved by the court but does not come at the end of a court case – this makes it an efficient way to speed up proceedings.
 The main difference between financial consent orders and financial agreements is that the court does not approve the latter, though it still has legal grounding.